tjknoth/cse130-web/lectures/06-parsing.md

 Terminals correspond to the *tokens* returned by the lexer

-In the `.y` file, we have to declare with terminals in the rules correspond to which tokens from the `Token` datatype:
+In the `.y` file, we have to declare which terminals in the rules correspond to which tokens from the `Token` datatype:

 ```haskell